tkatchdmitri/learning_to_remember/README.md

 # Zig-Zag MNIST
 What if you take two batches A and B, and alternative between training on them 100 times?
 ABABABAB..
 (100 times).
 A 1.33% improvement over baseline in the first epoch of MNIST after only seeing 120 unique batches (batch_size = 1000 with 2 data loaders each with 60 batches).
 Baseline code based on official PyTorch examples.
 This may allow for faster training when data loading is expensive.
+Note that complete uniqueness of data between A and B has not been guaranteed in the implementation.

 with zigzagging:
 ```py